Mithila-Mehedi/BNPL_documentation/docs/documentation/getting-started/sub-page.md

 Next Button: A button to move to the next screen, becomes active after entering a valid amount.

-Bill Details Page
+# Bill Details Page

 Clicking "Next" takes the user to the Bill Details page.
 This screen summarizes the bill and allows the user to choose payment frequency and installment options.

-Merchant Name: The business receiving the payment.
+`Merchant Name`: The business receiving the payment.

-Bill Amount: The amount the user entered on the previous screen.
+`Bill Amount`: The amount the user entered on the previous screen.

-Voucher / Promo Code: Optional discount that can be selected from a dropdown.
+`Voucher/ Promo Code`: Optional discount that can be selected from a dropdown.

-Select Functionality: Allows users to choose a promo code from a list.
+`Select Functionality`: Allows users to choose a promo code from a list.

-Choose Payment Frequency
+# Choose Payment Frequency

 The user selects how often they want to make payments — either biweekly or monthly.
 This is a required selection.

-Biweekly: Payment made every two weeks.
+`Biweekly`: Payment made every two weeks.

-Monthly: Payment made once a month.
+`Monthly`: Payment made once a month.

-Radio Button: A circle the user clicks to choose one option from a group.

-Step 5: Select Payment Option\
+# Select Payment Option
-Explanation:

 The user now chooses a payment plan, such as "Pay Now", "Pay in 2", "Pay in 3", or "Pay in 4".
 These plans split the payment and show all cost details.

-Definition:

-Pay Now: Pay the full amount immediately.
+`Pay Now`: Pay the full amount immediately.

-Pay in 2/3/4: Divide the amount over multiple payments with added fees.
+`Pay in 2/3/4`: Divide the amount over multiple payments with added fees.

-Payment Option: Different ways to structure the payment.

-Instalment Plan Info: Breakdown of how much to pay now, future instalments, and fees.
+`Installment Plan Info`: Breakdown of how much to pay now, future installments, and fees.

 Example (Pay in 2):